adnanjelic/SimpleAndroidTvStreamingApp/README.md

 There are 3 features/screens modules:
 1. **Home** - Home screen with 6 category rows and 12 movies per category.
 Each movie has an unique id, but since the content is stubbed (there are 12 stubbed movies in the remote source), for faster implementation, they are shared among all categories (the movie order is randomized for each category).
 2. **Movie Details** - Shows the details of a selected movie with poster, title, duration, rating, description, button to initiate the playback, and a button to go to the previous screen.
 3. **Video Player** - Plays the video with progress info and standard controls.
 Additionally, there is a back button to go to the previous screen.
-It uses an external module player so it is easier to change in the future.
+It uses an interface for the player so it is easier to replace the implementation with another player in the future.

 The shared modules are exposed for all features to use them.
 1. `shared` module contains specific `submodules` to be shared among features